• Skip to main content

-The following article describes a fancy LED sequencing/diverging ring light circuit which can be used as a tail brake light in cars.
-The idea was requested by one of the avid readers of this blog, Mr. Bobby. let's learn more.
+In the following post I have explained a fancy LED sequencing/diverging ring light circuit which can be used as a tail brake light in cars.
+The idea was requested by one of the avid readers of this blog, Mr. Bobby.
+I have explained more.

 Technical Specifications: